Christopher-DSA/Sign-Language-Detection-Computer-Vision/README.md

 ## Future Work
 -Train the object detection model with more signs.

 -Create a GUI for the program.
 So users can select which signs the would like to practice.

 -Explore alternate techniques for solving this problem such as Google Mediapipe (computer vision framework).

+-Train the model on a greater amount of data for each sign to improve accuracy and robustness.